infrablocks/terraform-aws-vpc-auto-peering-lambda/README.md

 * automatically configures VPC peering both within and across regions and both within and across accounts; and
-* configures bi-directional routing between the peered VPCs.
+* configures unidirectional or bidirectional routing between the peered VPCs, as required.

 Architecture
 ------------